What We Know So Far

 Another protester, Bahar Karimi, told BuzzFeed News that she was disappointed at the lack of support from the government, but proud of the community for coming together.
 "All the people donating, and giving to the community, are actually people that need help themselves – so their generosity is so amazing," she said.

-– Fiona Rutherford and Ryan Broderick
+Read more about the protests on the streets of west London here. – Fiona Rutherford and Ryan Broderick

 Hundreds of protesters reach Downing Street